Topics included in this article:

 High Verification Volume

-If you have a high volume of Verifications resulting in very few (or no) Notification Events, you likely are not only paying too much for our Service, but you likewise may not have your solution configured correctly.
+If you have a high volume of Verifications resulting in very few (or no) Notification Events, you likely are not only paying too much for our service, but you may not have your solution configured correctly.
 Likewise, if you have more Verifications than your license permits, you can jeopardize a location’s license status and risk having alarm monitoring disabled for the remainder of the month.

 When configuring your alarm monitoring settings, it is critical to put in the effort up-front to ensure that:

-- You monitor areas identified as the highest risk, and configure your solution to avoid triggering ‘false-positive’ Alerts.
+- You monitor areas identified as the highest risk, and configure your solution to avoid triggering false-positive alerts.

 - You get an appreciation of the number of Verifications that will be triggered during your grace period (the initial month that you have installed the service).